 Striped Heart Hoop Cross Stitch Kit*

-Striped Heart Cross-Stitch Hobbycraft £8.00 I’ve loved cross stitching for years.
+Striped Heart Cross-Stitch Hobbycraft £8.00 I’ve loved cross stitching for years, as a matter of fact; it was the first craft I became interested in.
 This heart design is bright and modern, and the kit* is complete with everything you need to stitch it yourself, with needle, threads and aida, as well as a detailed, full colour pattern, and an embroidery hoop.

 It took me about a week to stitch, working in the evenings with the TV on.
 I found the pattern generally good; though whoever designed it, doesn’t know what 1/2 cross stitch is.
 Some of the fractionals were a bit of a pain, and I almost ran out of the cream colour thread, but overall it was quite a nice relaxing project, and the finish was good.